rubocop/rubocop/manual/configuration.md

 ### Automatically Generated Configuration

-If you have a code base with an overwhelming amount of offenses, it can be a good idea to use `rubocop --auto-gen-config` and add an `inherit_from: .rubocop_todo.yml` in your `.rubocop.yml`.
-The generated file `.rubocop_todo.yml` contains configuration to disable cops that currently detect an offense in the code by excluding the offending files, or disabling the cop altogether once a file count limit has been reached.
+If you have a code base with an overwhelming amount of offenses, it can be a good idea to use `rubocop --auto-gen-config`, which creates `.rubocop_todo.yml` and adds `inherit_from: .rubocop_todo.yml` in your `.rubocop.yml`.
+The generated file `.rubocop_todo.yml` contains configuration to disable cops that currently detect an offense in the code by changing the configuration for the cop, excluding the offending files, or disabling the cop altogether once a file count limit has been reached.